Basis-Theory/docs/source/includes/_atomic_cards.md

 To enable testing of atomic cards, we've implemented a list of acceptable test card numbers to ensure you are able to test with non-sensitive data.

 <aside class="warning">
-WARNING - while testing our system, these card numbers will be the only accepted cards available to test with.
+<span>WARNING - while testing our system, these card numbers will be the only accepted cards available to test with.</span>
 </aside>

 ### Test card numbers